purrseus/react-native-template/README.md

 ## :hammer_and_wrench: Troubleshooting

-_Once again, make sure that you have followed the environment setup instructions properly from the official._
+_Once again, make sure that you have followed the environment setup instructions properly from the official docs._

 ### Problems with Ruby versions